TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 * The charts filters bug is fixed (it was not possible to select the symbols to represent the chart).
 * Some minor cosmetic changes in tables (improving columns width behavior, removing empty checkboxes).
 * The bug of incorrect takers attachment to risk profiles after the restart is fixed.
+* The popup of risk profile creation is improved.

 ## Version 2025.10.15.892 (15 October, 2025)
 ### Changes